 Whitchurch CE Infant and Nursery Academy

 Nursery Admissions 2019-2020

 This document outlines the administration policies relating to the running of Whitchurch C.E.
 Infant and Nursery Academy.
-It is important that the Academy has a consistent policy regarding the general running and organisation of the school.
+It is important that the Academy has a consistent policy regarding the general running and organisation of the academy.
 General attitudes need to be well understood by all to create a happy, friendly and pleasant environment and atmosphere for all our children.

 Whitchurch CE Infant & Nursery Academy welcomes children from all backgrounds, faiths, and those of no faith.
-The Governors of the Academy are committed to developing an inclusive school that reflects the diversity of the local community.
+The Governors of the Academy are committed to developing an inclusive environment that reflects the diversity of the local community.

-As well as being an inclusive academy, as a Church of England school we have a distinctive ethos and character that reflects the teaching of the Bible and Christian values.
-All parents applying for a place at our Church of England Academy are asked to respect this ethos and its importance to the school community.
-It is hoped that all children who attend our Church of England Academy will be able to participate (as appropriate) in the religious life of the school (including collective worship and religious education).
-This does not affect the right of parents who are not Christian to apply for a place.
-Indeed, through our commitment to inclusivity, families from other faiths and no faith are warmly welcomed.

-Applications to Whitchurch CE Infant and Nursery – nursery class should be made via the school office.
-The school will keep a list of applications and will contact parents/ carers, during the half term before a child is due to start in nursery, to offer a place, if availability allows.
+Applications to Nursery should be made via the academy office.
+The academy will keep a list of applications and will contact parents/ carers, during the term before a child is due to start in nursery, to offer a place, if availability allows.

-Parents must accept or decline their place by the published cut-off date to ensure that a place is reserved for their child.
+Parents must accept or decline their place by the cut-off date indicated on the offer letter, to ensure that a place is reserved for their child.

+Children may be admitted to nursery at the start of the term following their third birthday (see below for eligibility).

-Children may be admitted from the term after their second birthday if they are eligible for 24U funding.
+Additionally, we offer a small number of places for eligible two year olds.
+If children are eligible for 24U funding, they may be admitted from the term after their second birthday.
 Places for 2 year olds cannot be guaranteed as this is dependent upon space in the setting and staff ratio.

-Most children will be admitted at the start of the term following their third birthday.

-As demand sometimes exceeds the places available, we make decisions using the following priorities:

 Admissions Criteria: